build-on-aws/content/tutorials/eks-dynamic-db-storage-ebs-csi/index.md

 2023-08-19 10:13:14 [ℹ]  creating addon
 ```

-## Step 4: Create a Kubernetes secret
+## Step 4: Create a Kubernetes Secret

 In this section, you will create a Kubernetes secret to securely store the MySQL credentials.
 By using a secret, you can keep sensitive information such as passwords and user names out of your application code and configuration files.
 This enhances the security of your application by allowing you to manage access to this information separately from the rest of your application.
 The secret will be referenced in the StatefulSet to provide the necessary environment variables to the MySQL container.